 One thing that adds to my love problem is that these images were painted large (maybe huge is a better word? most being 30″ x 42.5″) and that means not only are the faces and torso’s as big as your own, but the closer you look the more entrancing detail you find.
 They are from another time, another world.
 To stand in front of these original paintings is to be transported.

-All in all there are 51 paintings (all four of the 7’s in the deck use the same image,) created by my dad about 35 years ago for an extraordinary playing card deck.
+All in all there are 51 paintings (all four of the 7’s in the deck use the same image,) created by my dad about 35 years ago for an extraordinary playing card deck for card reading.
 It was a completely original idea at the time, only slightly less so now in 2015.
 I believe that his formerly main stream published deck (The Playing Card Oracles, published by U.S. Games Systems, Inc.,) helped to turn the tide and create a larger awareness of playing cards as more than just for games.
 It created an opening, preparing the way for this perhaps even more dramatic display of Oracle art in this new Alchemy Edition Deck.

 Maybe you can tell by just looking at these first few images that my dad was a renegade.
 He never did anything by rote.
 As he used to say, “I want to figure out the puzzle for myself.”
 So he would go inward.
 He had a tremendous connection to the spirit world and was what I call a “natural mystic.”
 He began painting his own deck of playing cards as a “self assigned art project” back in the late 70’s, and what came out on the canvas startled even him.
 Once he saw what was coming forward, he began researching the history of playing cards to see if there was any explanation for what was happening.
 This is what you find in this deck, and the beginning of what was eventually written of in our combined creative exposé, The Playing Card Oracles, A Source Book for Divination.
 A whole world of interlinking concepts for the practical application of the esoteric took shape, all given form and direction by the playing cards.